Jake Sully: Reception

 For his performance in Avatar, Worthington won the Saturn Award for Best Actor for his performance as Sully at the 36th Saturn Awards.
+He was subsequently nominated a second time for his performance in Avatar: The Way of Water at the 51st Saturn Awards.

 In 2022, Worthington was nominated for the Washington D.C.
-Area Film Critics Association award for Best Motion Capture Performance for his performance in Avatar: The Way of Water.
+Area Film Critics Association award for Best Motion Capture Performance for his performance in The Way of Water.
 However, the award ultimately ended up going to his co-star Zoe Saldana.